ProgrammingLover71/Harmonify.JS/README.md

 * **Easy Unpatching:** Restore methods to their original state with a simple call.
 * **Function Patching:** Patch functions as easily as methods!
 * **Function and Method Hooking:** Use a *very* simple API to hook into any method (that is hookable)!
-* **Code Injection & Injection undo-ing:** Add you own code inside any JS/TS function or method and revert at any time.
+* **Code Injection:** Add you own code inside any JS/TS function or method and revert at any time.
   * *Note:* Be careful with code injection, and *do **not** inject code coming from a source you don't trust!* If you're a library developer and want to prevent your code from being injected into, use `noInject(<your function here>)` to prevent accidental and/or malicious injections.
 If you *want* your code to be injected into, you can also use the `allowInject(<your function here>)` for clarity.
+* **Patch and Injection Undo-ing:** Undo patches and injections with a singe function call using a simple record-based system!

 ## Installation